 Here’s how I see it.
 It’s easy to just stop when we come up against a wall.
-We imagine every every potential negative scenario, making our fears even bigger and exhausting ourselves.
+We imagine every potential negative scenario, making our fears even bigger and exhausting ourselves.
 Our minds shut down and we get paralyzed.

 But when we take action, we create energy and momentum that helps us get unstuck in no time!

 Depending on what the situation is, this may not feel so easy breezy.
-For me, running though a brick wall hurt a bit, but it would have been more painful to come off the field (yet again) knowing I didn’t go for it.
+For me, running through a brick wall hurt a bit, but it would have been more painful to come off the field (yet again) knowing I didn’t go for it.

 You’ll never know what’s on the other side of that wall if you don’t do something to find out.
 Bee brave!